LinChen-65/utility-equity-covid-vac/README.md

 ```

 ## Dataset
-Since the data files and intermediate results needed to test the code are too large, we put it in zenodo (https://sandbox.zenodo.org/record/1058859).
+We put the datasets in a zenodo repo (https://sandbox.zenodo.org/record/1058859).
-**Please download them from this link and replace the 'data' and 'results' folder with these downloaded folders.**
+**Please download them from this link and unzip them into 'data' and 'results' folders in the current directory, respectively.**

 Sources of raw data:
 - COVID-19 daily death data are available at the New York Times (https://github.com/nytimes/covid-19-data).